niklas-wortmann/rxjs-web/README.md

 The public API surface of this library can be affected by breaking changes within the experimental API used.

+Additionally, the implementation of this library makes use of [globalThis](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis) which breaks ie <= 11!
+There is no plan to add support for IE 11 in this library.

 ## Supported API Roadmap

 | API                                                                                                               | Implemented | Tested  | Experimental/not well supported |